Kunull/Writeups/docs/Pwn College/Building a Web Server.md

 The Bind syscall returns a file descriptor and takes three arguments:

 1. `sockfd`: Refers to a socket by it's file descriptor.
-2. `sockaddr`: Specifies the address to be assigned to the socket.
+2. `*addr`: Points to the address to be assigned to the socket.
 Requires a `struct` to be created for the socket.
 3. `addrlen`: Specifies the size, in bytes, of the address structure pointed to by `addr`.

 In order to fill up the arguments, we need to know the file descriptor of the socket required for the `sockfd` argument.